BroadSoft

 BroadSoft, Inc. is a communication software and service provider that was acquired by Cisco Systems in 2018.
 BroadSoft was founded in 1998 and completed its initial public offering in 2010, and was headquartered in Maryland.
 It partners with carriers and large service providers in several countries.
-BroadSoft’s customers include AT&T, Verizon Communications, Sprint, Charter Communications, Comcast, and Vodafone.
+BroadSoft’s customers include AT&T, Verizon Communications, Sprint, Charter Communications, Comcast, KPN and Vodafone.
 The company provides technology for service providers to build cloud-based communications services such as voice, video, web conferencing and team messaging and contextual services.

 History

 The company was founded by Michael Tessler and Scott D. Hoffpauir in 1998.
 Prior to Broadsoft, Tessler worked at several telecommunications manufacturers and later joined Celcore, a wireless startup.
 Following the acquisition of Celcore by Alcatel, Tessler and Hoffpauir, an executive at Alcatel, decided to branch out on their own and create BroadSoft.
 BroadSoft then received $5 million in Series A round funding.

 BroadSoft grew organically and through acquisitions over 20 years.